Wednesday, November 22, 2017

 We prefer pre-payment as it is AUD and we can put it on credit/debit card.

 Booking hotels online, generally only a couple of days ahead, is the way we prefer to travel.
 Others may be more comfortable booking a whole trip, but we find this restrictive.
+(With increased tourist numbers in Japan, it might now be wise to book hotels well ahead.)
 Hotel booking systems are extremely sophisticated these days and they use pricing models that reflect a hotel’s demand and supply.
 This means that booking just a day or two ahead through booking sites like Agoda or Booking.com can produce unbelievable bargain prices.
 However, there are some traps.
 There are often special events going on in Japanese cities - sporting events, festivals, even just weekends, which can cause prices to jump and availability to drop.
 We have been caught out more than a couple of times, but there is always a way out in Japan.
 Assuming you have a JR Pass, it is easy to seek accommodation in a nearby city.
 Silly as this might sound, moving between cities that are hundreds of kilometres apart is a bit like catching a suburban bus in other countries.
 On the topic of booking sites, we use Agoda in Japan and all over Asia.
 We have booked well over a hundred hotels with Agoda and only ever had one small hitch, which was solved by the reception staff at the hotel where the problem occurred.
 But that’s Japan all over!

 So what are Japanese hotels really like?
 We don’t know about the Hilton or the Marriott, except that they are the same the world over.
 What we do know is that we have never had a bad Japanese hotel.